 Change Work Clothes at Work

-The staff is asked to change their clothes at the office upon entering in the morning and before leaving the office for the day, every day.
+Every day, the staff must change their clothes upon entering the office in the morning and before leaving for the day, every day.

 N95 & ASTM Level 3 Masks